truecharts/website/docs/manual/SCALE/guides/sql-export.md

-# Postgres Database Info and Backup
+# Postgres Database Info and Export

 The information below is to help with current or future migration of the Postgres databases on your system running TrueCharts apps.